-It is expected that each Series of Certificates which is to be admitted to the Official List and to trading on the London Stock Exchange's main market will be admitted separately as and when issued, subject only to the issue of a Global Certificate initially representing the Certificates of such Series.
+It is expected that each Series of Certificates which is to be admitted to the Official List and to trading on the regulated market of Euronext Dublin will be admitted separately as and when issued, subject only to the issue of a Global Certificate initially representing the Certificates of such Series.

-Application has been made to the FCA for Certificates (other than Exempt Certificates) issued under the Programme during the 12 months from the date of this Base Prospectus to be admitted to the Official List and to the London Stock Exchange for such Certificates to be admitted to trading on the London Stock Exchange's main market.
+Application has been made to Euronext Dublin for Certificates issued under the Programme during the 12 months from the date of this Base Prospectus to be admitted to listing on the Official List and admitted to trading on the regulated market of Euronext Dublin.